shradhaagarwal01/Hacktober-Fest-2020/README.md

 # Hurray!
 You just got closer to completing your Hacktoberfest challenge.

-Note : A star or a follow would be much appreciated
+Note : A star and a follow would be much appreciated.
+Happy Hacking!